szymach/c-pchart/README.md

 ======

-This library is a port of the excellent pChart statistics library created by Jean-Damien Pogolotti, and aims to allow the usage of the pChart library in modern applications.
+This library is a port of the excellent pChart statistics library created by Jean-Damien Pogolotti, and aims to allow the usage of it in modern applications.
 This was done through applying PSR standards to code, introducing namespaces and typehints, along with some basic annotations to methods.

 This is the `2.x` version, which aims to further update the code, but with the least backwards compatibility breaks possible.
 However if you cannot risk any of these,